-Sweatshop: Western Sydney Literacy Movement launches the second issue of its critically acclaimed literary journal Sweatshop Women, Australia’s first anthology of short stories, essays and poems produced entirely by women of colour.
-Celebrate with speeches and performance readings from some of Australia’s most exciting new Indigenous and culturally diverse writers, featuring Winnie Dunn, Sara Saleh, Maryam Azam, Phoebe Grainer, Janette Chen and Sydnye Allen.
-Hosted by Michelle Law.
+Sweatshop: Western Sydney Literacy Movement presents the second issue of its critically acclaimed literary journal Sweatshop Women, Australia’s first anthology of short stories, essays and poems produced entirely by women of colour.
+Celebrate with readings from some of Australia’s most exciting new Indigenous and culturally diverse writers.
+Introduced by Winnie Dunn, you’ll hear readings from Phoebe Grainer, Sara Saleh, Sydnye Allen, Janette Chen and Maryam Azam (in order of appearance).

 Maryam Azam (Australian)